 Milton

 In this intimate atmosphere, the Ship Lantern Inn serves contemporary American continental cuisine in Milton.
 The building itself dates back to the Revolutionary War and has been family-owned and -operated since 1925.
 Here, you’ll find comfort food in the company of a roaring fireplace.
-Explore menu options like oysters, beef tenderloin carpaccio, escargot, gnocchi Bolognese, and Maine lobster rolls, and finish off your meal with crème brulee, lava cake, or bananas foster.
+Explore menu options like oysters, beef tenderloin carpaccio, escargot, gnocchi Bolognese, and Maine lobster risotto, and finish off your meal with crème brulee, lava cake, or bananas foster.

 The ’76 House